bguedj/bguedj.github.io/_talks/2023-11-21-natixis-fbds.md

 location: "Online"
 ---

-I was a speaker and panel member at a discussion on "The existential risks of AI" organised by Natixis CIB and the Franco-British Data Society [video](https://www.youtube.com/watch?v=kw02MKedWh4).
+I was a speaker and panel member at a discussion on "The existential risks of AI" organised by Natixis CIB and the Franco-British Data Society.
+[Video](https://www.youtube.com/watch?v=kw02MKedWh4)